 Chef Michael Foley, an internationally renowned chef from Chicago, suggests for your Irish breakfast a light and airy oatmeal, bacon, and cheddar soufflé.

-This delicious recipe would be the perfect start to your day on International Bacon Day on Saturday, September 4!
+This delicious recipe would be the perfect start to your day this National Oatmeal Month!
 Try it out and see what you think.

 Irish oatmeal, bacon, and cheddar soufflé recipe